 In college, there aren’t counselors holding your hand or teachers giving you extra credit if you need it.
 There are people here to help you, but you have to seek them out, prepare questions ahead of time, and schedule a meeting with them.
 Whether it’s by listening to college podcasts or by attending info sessions, be proactive and take charge of your own education and career path.

 Most of all, congrats on your admission to USC!
-Your hard work paid off and your college journey has begun!
-By following these tips, your freshman year will be a fantastic experience.
+Your hard work paid off and your college journey has begun.
+By following these ten tips, your freshman year will be a fantastic experience.
 Once you’re settled in, there are so many cool study spots you can go to near campus and you can explore all the fun activities the South LA neighborhood has to offer.
 Fight on!